microsoftgraph/microsoft-graph-docs-contrib/concepts/known-issues.md

 ### Incomplete objects when using getByIds request

-Requesting objects using [Get directory objects from a list of ids](/graph/api/directoryobject-getbyids?view=graph-rest-1.0) should return full objects.
-However currently [user](/graph/api/resources/user?view=graph-rest-1.0) objects on the v1.0 endpoint are returned with a limited set of properties.
-As a temporary workaround, when used in combination with the `$select` query option more complete [user](/graph/api/resources/user?view=graph-rest-1.0) objects will be returned.
-This behavior is not in accordance with the OData specifications and may be corrected in the future.
-Therefore this workaround should only be used when you provide `$select=` with all the properties you are interested in and only when future breaking changes to this workaround are acceptable.
+Requesting objects using [Get directory objects from a list of IDs](/graph/api/directoryobject-getbyids?view=graph-rest-1.0) should return full objects.
+However, currently [user](/graph/api/resources/user?view=graph-rest-1.0) objects on the v1.0 endpoint are returned with a limited set of properties.
+As a temporary workaround, when you use the operation in combination with the `$select` query option, more complete [user](/graph/api/resources/user?view=graph-rest-1.0) objects will be returned.
+This behavior is not in accordance with the OData specifications.
+Because this behavior might be updated in the future, use this workaround only when you provide `$select=` with all the properties you are interested in, and only if future breaking changes to this workaround are acceptable.

 ## Microsoft Teams